cubee-cb/ncr-pakify/README.md

 # ncr-pakify

 Converts level data from Ogmo Editor into a level pack format for Ninja Cat Remewstered.
 Includes an Ogmo project with entities and tilesets already set up.
-- Specifically Ogmo Editor 3 from [here](https://ogmo-editor-3.github.io/). idk how compatible CE or any other fork are.

 By default loads files in pack subfolders `basepak`, `sequel`, `finale` and `bouldo`.